abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - **Summary:**
     - What `flex: 1` does is that it resets all of the items' widths to `0` and then makes them grow to fill the container equally.

+- **Scrollburglars**

+  - A scrollburglar is my cute made-up name for a common phenomenon: A webpage has an accidental **horizontal scrollbar** that allows you to scroll by a few pixels.
+(Usually happens on smaller screens (phones) or when the browser is not maximized)
+  - Frustratingly, there isn't a single cause for this phenonenon.
+They can be triggered by lots of different things.
+Some examples:

+    1. Elements with negative margins that pull content outside the viewport (usually with `!important`).
+    2. Absolute positioned elements that extend beyond their container's bounds, explicitly pulled outside of the parent (positioned elements with negative left/right values, elements with negative margin, etc).
+    3. Images or other media that are wider than their container
+    4. White space in HTML that gets interpreted as actual space, especially with inline-block elements
+    5. An element has an explicit width that is too large to fit in the parent container.
+    6. A really long word like `“disestablishmentarianism”` forces an element to be too wide for its parent container.

+  - When trying to find which reason is causing the issue, you can use **Divide and Conquer** technique:
+    1. Remove half of the page's content.
+    2. Check if the issue is still there.
+    3. If it is, remove half of the remaining content.
+    4. If it isn't, add back half of the removed content.
+    5. Repeat until you find the culprit.

 ---